 Should You Hire a Pro Or DIY?

-Before tallying up how much supplies will cost at the hardware store, homeowners first need to list out the safety hazards in their minds.
 All jobs are going to come with some degree of risk, but the odds rise and fall depending on the outcome the homeowner wants.
 From faulty wiring to unsecured beams in the attic, no home is immune from these kinds of dangerous surprises.
 One thing that even the most seasoned DIY'ers won't do is work with garage door springs.
 The tension they're under can spell big trouble for an unsuspecting tinkerer.

 Tackling a huge project without the help of a professional is going to be exceptionally fulfilling (and maybe even really fun!).
 But local officials may not be as excited to find out about your plans.
 This is because what a homeowner does or doesn't do can have far-reaching consequences.
-Let's say a homeowner works on patching up a pipe one day, but they make a mistake and cause their neighbor's bathroom to flood.
+Let's say a homeowner works on patching up a pipe one day, but they make a mistake and cause their neighbour's bathroom to flood.

 Or they cause a tiny water leak in the home that goes undiscovered for years, causing hundreds of thousands of dollars worth of water damage.
-Each neighbourhood has their own policies, so homeowners need to check first if they need a permit before moving forward with any improvements or repairs.
+Each neighbourhood has its own policies, so homeowners need to check first if they need a permit before moving forward with any improvements or repairs.
 Some neighbourhoods even require the homeowner to hire a professional first before getting started.

 Sometimes a DIY job just costs the homeowner more resources than if they were to hire a professional.
 Supplies and permits aren't exactly cheap, and many homes are far more complicated once the homeowner gets knee-deep into the project.
 So no matter how easy that online video makes the process look, each home presents its own unique challenges that some homeowners aren't prepared to handle.